 Where construction meets cuddliness.

 Since the 1970s, an all-pervasive form of cultural cuteness entitled kawaisa (可愛さ) has crept up to become a prominent aspect of Japanese popular culture, entertainment, clothing, food, toys, personal appearance, behavior, iconography and mannerisms.
 Kawaisa is deeply embedded in contemporary Japanese culture (so much so it even has a nickname, "The Cult of Cute") and is used in a vast array of situations and demographics where, in other cultures, it would be considered incongruously juvenile or frivolous (public service warnings, office environments, commercial airlines, government publications — even military advertisements).
 Many companies use cute mascots to present their wares and services to the public from big business to corner markets and national government, ward and town offices.
 Foreign observers can find this cuteness odd because of their own cultural aversions to it and a somewhat outdated perception of the Japanese as a stoic, non-frivolous people.
 Tomoyuki Sugiyama, author of "Cool Japan

 Cute merchandise is extremely popular in Japan.
 The two largest manufacturers of such merchandise are Sanrio (manufacturers of Hello Kitty

 ) and San-X (manufacturers of "Kogepan", "Nyan Nyan Nyanko" and "Rilakkuma").
 This character merchandise is a hit with Japanese children and adults alike covering a wide array of demographics.
 In the Japanese Writing System

-Cute can be also used to describe a specific fashion sense
+Kawaisa can be also used to describe a specific fashion sense, or kawaiiko

-of an individual, and generally includes clothing that appears to be made for young children, outside of the size, or clothing that accentuates the cuteness of the individual wearing the clothing.
+, of an individual and generally includes clothing that appears to be made for young children, outside of the size, or clothing that accentuates the cuteness of the individual wearing the clothing.
 Ruffles and pastel colors are commonly (but not always) featured, and accessories often include toys or bags featuring anime characters.
-The popularity of Bishōnen

-On the other hand, those skeptical of this "cuteness" consider it a sign of an infantile mentality.
+Not all embrace the cute so readily though, those skeptical of this "cuteness" consider it a sign of an infantile mentality.
 Hiroto Murasawa, professor of beauty and culture at Osaka Shoin Women's University, calls cuteness "a mentality that breeds non-assertion ...
 Individuals who choose to stand out get beaten down."
 Controversially, some have suggested that Japan's brutal defeat in World War II

 bred this mentality, viewing it as the only way to explain how the warrior culture of Imperial Japan

-did a complete 180° in just a couple of generations.
+did a complete one–eighty in just a couple of generations.

 art movement was begun by Japanese artists who began using Grotesque Cute